Makerfabs/MaPIE/MaPIE_Lora/readme.md

 The main function is to verify SD card and provide simple Lora reception.

 Some SD cards tested are incompatible or have a low success rate, such as the Kingston 8G.

+**We provide a compiled UF2 file that you can upload directly.
+Hold down BOOT and press RST.
+The RP2040 will convert to a USB drive and send the UF2 file to the USB drive for uploading.**